 If you have questions, contact: SM.FS.data@usda.gov.

-This layer contains features of aerial fire retardant avoidance areas delivered as part of the 2011 Nationwide Aerial Application of Fire Retardant on National Forest System Land Environmental Impact Statement.
-This Feature Class shows areas, provided by each National Forest who used aerial fire retardant from 2000-2010, where
+This data depicts terrestrial aerial fire retardant avoidance areas delivered as part of the 2011 Nationwide Aerial Application of Fire Retardant on National Forest System Land Environmental Impact Statement, the 2023 Supplemental Environmental Impact Statement, and the 2024 Record of Decision.
+This data shows areas, provided

 [see more]